When The Floodgates Open: Additive Manufacturing in Commercial Aviation MRO, Part 3

-After a great discussion on personnel training for AM, our conversation accidentally drifted into a surprising, stimulating, inspiring (I can continue) conversation about AM applications in MRO.
+After a great discussion on personnel training for AM, our conversation accidentally drifted into a surprising and inspiring conversation about AM applications in MRO.

 We both agreed that there are few with experience in both Additive Manufacturing & MRO, yet there are plenty of opportunities for implementation in this industry.
 I was secretly, or maybe not so secretly jumping up & down with excitement.
 He shared his thoughts on the potential for AM and commented on how substantially he believed things can change "when the floodgates open."
 We exchanged ideas and agreed we should continue the conversation after the show.

-I decided then that it was time to write the next blog in my current series on the topic.
+It was then that I decided it was time to write the next blog in my current series on the topic.

 In my previous article of this series, I ask:

 "What does the 'aftermarket parts-sourcing ecosystem' look like with Additive Manufacturing in the equation?"

 Design & Certification at one location and Manufacture at another.

 Not too different from the model today: Design & Certification at one location and Repair at another.
 The question left to ponder on is who fits into that "Manufacture" space in this new model?